 - In Warrior Cats, Jayfeather is so upset that Rock didn't tell him that Leafpool and Crowfeather are his real parents that he decides to break Rock's stick.
 (It Makes Sense in Context.)

-- One time on The Dick Van Dyke Show Rob & Laura took their frustrations out on a pile of dishes that they were going to replace anyway because they had chips in them.
+- One time on The Dick Van Dyke Show, Rob and Laura take their frustrations out on a pile of dishes that they were going to replace anyway because they had chips in them.

-- Additionally, most Mythbusters episodes end in them causing some sort of explosion.
-"When in doubt, C4"
+- Most episodes end in them causing some sort of explosion.
+"When in doubt, C4."

-- Psych: Lassiter's ex refuses a gift.
-He then uses them for target practice.
+- Psych: Lassiter's ex refuses a gift so he uses it for target practice.